 A pool skimmer is that little plastic box on the side of your pool right where the water level is.
 Sometimes there’s more than one, and sometimes it will be on the outside.
 It suctions water from the surface into a filtration system, which takes care of debris.

 A weir is a barrier at the front of the skimmer that controls flow, so only a thin layer runs over.
 It also restricts debris from entering back into the pool after being sucked in.
-People have implemented weirs in streams, rivers, and of course in pools for ages.
+People have implemented weirs in streams, rivers, and pools for ages.

 Keep in mind, not all skimmers utilize a flap-like weir.
 The other type is shaped like a barrel and sits in the skimmer basket.